-- The above circuit may seem you a bit complex but it is really not, let me explain it pin by pin:
+- The above circuit may seem a bit complex but it is really not, let me explain it pin by pin:

 - Pin # 1: This Pin is called MCLR (Master Clear) and we need to provide 5V to this pin through a 10k-ohm resistance.

-- Pin # 11 & Pin # 32: These Pins are labelled as Vdd so we also need to provide it +5V and you can see these lines are in red color in above figure.
+- Pin # 11 & Pin # 32: These Pins are labeled as Vdd so we also need to provide it +5V and you can see these lines are in red color in above figure.

 - Pin # 12 & Pin # 31: These Pins are Vss, so we have provided GND (Ground) at this pin and its lines are in black color.

-- Pin # 13 & 14: These Pins are named as OSC1 (Oscillator 1) and OSC2 (Oscillator 2), now we have to attach our Crystal Oscillator (16MHz) at these pins which I have lined in Orange color.
+- Pin # 13 & 14: These Pins are named OSC1 (Oscillator 1) and OSC2 (Oscillator 2), now we have to attach our Crystal Oscillator (16MHz) at these pins which I have lined in Orange color.
 After the Crystal Oscillator, we have 33pF capacitors and then they are grounded.